 REALITY: Digestibility varies based on source and food preparation, and digestibility can be high.

 As I shared in the second myth, there are many ways that people argue in favor of animal protein quality.
 This myth is one of them.
-Many people think that just because animal foods are protein dense, they are automatically better.
-What is seldom considered is how much of that protein will your body be able to extract, the work it takes to extract it, and how efficiently it will be used.
-Protein assimilation and bio-availability are vital considerations.
-And when we do, we begin to find that both regular plant foods, as well as unique plant-like foods, (for example, Spirulina, a blue-green algae) are able to supply us with more protein by gram and by bio-availability than some animal foods in a direct comparison.
-It is estimated that we are able to digest anywhere from 70-100% of the protein in our food (plant and animal), and our body makes good use of all of the protein it needs.
-Now think about it, if we are all (generally speaking) eating way more protein than we need, what difference does it make at the end of the day if a food varies in digestibility by a few points.
+Many people think that just because animal foods are protein-dense, they are automatically better.
+What is rarely considered is how much of that protein your body will be able to extract, how much work it takes your body to extract it, how efficiently it will be used, and the negative impacts high animal protein has on the body.
+Protein assimilation and bioavailability are essential considerations.
+When we examine them, we find that both regular plant foods and unique plant-like foods, such as Spirulina, can supply us with more protein per gram and better bioavailability than some animal foods in a direct comparison.
+It is estimated that we can digest anywhere from 70-100% of the protein in our food (plant and animal), and our body makes good use of all of the protein it needs.
+Now think about it: if we are eating much more protein than we need, which is common in North America, what difference does it make at the end of the day if a food varies in digestibility by a few points?
 You are still getting more than enough.

-Now when it comes to food preparation, this opens up a whole new area of consideration as well.
-According to the Max Planck Institute as researched by Dr. Gabriel Cousens, cooking foods coagulates around 50% of the protein.
-This makes it less bio-available to our body.
-It is a basic biology lesson that heat denatures proteins.
-That means it can change the protein’s shape or structure, and thus function.
-A change in structure and/or function means they can become biochemically ineffective for our body’s use.
-This is just one example why raw food diets have A LOT of validity to them.
+When it comes to food preparation, this opens up a whole new area of consideration as well.
+According to the Max Planck Institute and Dr. Gabriel Cousens in his book Conscious Eating, cooking foods coagulates around 50% of the protein.
+This makes it less bioavailable to our bodies.
+It is a fundamental biological fact that heat denatures proteins.
+That means it can change the protein’s shape or structure, and thus, function.
+A change in structure or function means they can become biochemically ineffective for our body’s use.
+This is just one example of why raw food diets have a lot of validity to them.
 Our society is just as equally obsessed with cooking everything, as it is with protein, so this is not commonly covered in nutrition literature.
-So when we think about animal foods, they are almost all exclusively heat-treated in our society, as opposed to plant foods, which can be easily eaten raw.
-This is something else worthy of consideration if we are focused on quality protein.
+When we think about animal foods, they are almost all exclusively cooked in some form in our society, as opposed to plant foods, which can easily be eaten raw.
+This is something else worthy of consideration if we are focused on protein quality.